 Who is behind UX Mastery?

-UX Mastery is run by two freelance UX Designers, Luke Chambers and Matthew Magain.
-Between us, we have over 20 years of experience in web and mobile projects, for brands such as Australia Post, MYOB, and the Pearson Education Group.
+UX Mastery is run by two freelance UX Designers, Luke Chambers and Matthew Magain, with the invaluable and much-appreciated support of Hawk, our community manager.
+Between us, we have over 25 years of experience in web and mobile from guerrilla projects all the way through to brands such as Penguin Books, Australia Post, and MYOB.

-We’re also the guys behind last year’s popular UX advent calendar, UXmas, along with our friends from Thirst Studios.
+We’re also the people behind the popular UX advent calendar, UXmas, along with our friends from Thirst Studios.
 And Matt spent a few years editing books and articles for SitePoint, so he has a lot of experience in crafting and shaping content.
 Your words are in good hands!

 What are we looking for?